The Epic Battle for Amrita: Devas vs Asuras in the Ocean Churning (Samudra Manthan)

 The quest for Amrita, the nectar of immortality, is one of the most captivating episodes in ancient Indian mythology.
-This tale, known as Samudra Manthan or the Churning of the Ocean, details the cosmic battle between gods and asuras (demons) as they seek to gain eternal life.
+This tale, known as Samudra Manthan or the Churning of the Ocean, details the cosmic battle between devas and asuras (demons) as they seek to gain eternal life.
 The story begins with Saunaka Rishi, a revered sage, who grows curious after hearing about Uchchaihsravas, the magnificent seven-headed flying horse.
-Intrigued by the origins of such celestial beings, he asks how the gods came to possess such powers, prompting the recounting of the legendary churning of the ocean.
+Intrigued by the origins of such celestial beings, he asks how the devas came to possess such powers, prompting the recounting of the legendary churning of the ocean.

 The Divine Mountain Meru and Mandara

-Sauti, the narrator, reveals that the majestic Mount Meru, a mountain of pure gold, was the abode of the gods and celestial beings.
+Sauti, the narrator, reveals that the majestic Mount Meru, a mountain of pure gold, was the abode of the devas and celestial beings.
 This dazzling realm, unreachable by sinful mortals, was a sanctuary for divine creatures, and fierce beasts roamed its golden woods, guarding it from intruders.

 The Mighty Task of Churning the Ocean